tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 ### method does not override or implement a method from a supertype

-the error occurs after upgrading RN to 0.47.0.
+the error occurred after upgrading RN to 0.47.0.

 ```sh
 $ react-native run-android